CanDIG/playwright-runbook/README.md

 # CanDIGv2 Playwright Runbook

 This repository provides a Playwright-based framework for automated UI and API performance testing of CanDIG systems.
-It includes scripts to run tests on local, development, or production server (limited access) to make sure both front-end functionality and backend performance meet expectations.
+It includes scripts to run tests on local, development, or production server (with limited access) to make sure both frontend and backend meet expectations.

 # Installing Playwright